Government COVID-19 resources for older adults

 Scientists and public health officials are working hard to learn as much as they can about the coronavirus.

 Get the latest public health information from the Centers for Disease Control and Prevention (CDC).
-The CDC offers information on extra precautions for those who are at higher risk for severe illness, including older adults, and suggestions for coping with stress and anxiety.
-You can also learn about COVID-19 symptoms, tests, and how to protect yourself and your family from the National Library of Medicine at NIH.
+The CDC offers information on vaccines, extra precautions for those who are at higher risk for severe illness, including older adults, and suggestions for coping with stress and anxiety.
+Contact your local health department for more information on COVID-19 vaccination in your area.
+You can also learn about COVID-19 symptoms, tests, vaccines, and how to protect yourself and your family from the National Library of Medicine at NIH.

 Get the latest research information from the NIH.
-Learn more about COVID-19 tests, vaccines, and treatments under development by NIH institutes including the National Institute of Allergy and Infectious Diseases, clinical studies related to COVID-19, and grants and funding opportunities, including NIA grants.
+Learn more about COVID-19 tests, vaccines and treatments, clinical studies related to COVID-19, and grants and funding opportunities, including NIA grants.